MicrosoftDocs/win32/desktop-src/sidebar/-sidebar-system-rollup.md

 ---
 title: Gadgets for Windows Sidebar - System Object Reference
-description: This section describes the Windows Sidebar scripting elements that provide access to system functionality, such as file, network, and operating system information. ms.assetid: 'be8fed31-6fe0-460b-85e7-18509e2bf32f'
+description: This section describes the Windows Sidebar scripting elements that provide access to system functionality, such as file, network, and operating system information. ms.assetid: be8fed31-6fe0-460b-85e7-18509e2bf32f ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Gadgets for Windows Sidebar - System Object Reference

 \[ The Windows Gadget Platform/Sidebar is available for use in the following versions of Windows: Windows 7, Windows Vista, and Windows Server 2008.
 It may be altered or unavailable in subsequent versions. \]

 This section describes the Windows Sidebar scripting elements that provide access to system functionality, such as file, network, and operating system information.